What should I tell my doctor before taking XTANDI?

 - Heart Disease.
 Blockage of the arteries in the heart (ischemic heart disease) that can lead to death has happened in some people during treatment with XTANDI.
 Your doctor will monitor you for signs and symptoms of heart problems during your treatment.
 Call your doctor or go to the emergency room right away if you get chest pain or discomfort at rest or with activity or shortness of breath during your treatment with XTANDI.

-- Falls and Fractures.
-XTANDI treatment may increase your risk for falls and fractures.
+- Falls and Bone Fractures.
+XTANDI treatment may increase your risk for falls and bone fractures.
 Falls were not caused by loss of consciousness or seizures.
-Your doctor will monitor your risks for falls and fractures during treatment with XTANDI.
+Your doctor will monitor your risks for falls and bone fractures during treatment with XTANDI.

 Your doctor will stop treatment with XTANDI if you have serious side effects.